appscode/third-party-tools/monitoring/prometheus/operator/README.md

       memory: 400Mi
 ```

-This Prometheus cr will select all `ServiceMonitor` that meet up the below conditions:
+This Prometheus custom resource will select all `ServiceMonitor` that meet up the below conditions:

 - `ServiceMonitor` will have the `k8s-app: prometheus` label.
 - `ServiceMonitor` will be created in that namespaces which have `prometheus: prometheus` label.

-Let's create the `Prometheus` cr we have shown above,
+Let's create the `Prometheus` custom resource we have shown above,

 ```console
 $ kubectl apply -f https://raw.githubusercontent.com/appscode/third-party-tools/master/monitoring/prometheus/operator/artifacts/prometheus.yaml